willward20/willward20.github.io/_projects/RSS-terrain-adaptation/index.md

 {% include image-gallery.html images="figure1.png" height="400" %}

-## Key Result: Adaptation Enables Safer Model Predictive Control
+## Adaptation Enables Safer Model Predictive Control
 We test our approach on a wheled robot in a Unity-based simulation.
 After training the function encoder on six terrains, we deploy the robot on an **unknown, slippery ice terrain**.
 Then, the robot uses model predictive control (MPC) to navigate through a forest environment while avoiding trees.
 Despite the challenging terrain, the robot reaches every waypoint with no collisions.

 {% include image-gallery.html images="function-encoder-navigation.png" height="400" %}